austinjhunt/petrinet-webgme-designstudio/DEV.md

 ## Creating the Seed

-To create the seed such that it would show up in the seed choices when creating a new project at `http://localhost:8888`, I took the following steps:
+To create the seed such that it would show up in the seed choices when creating a new project at `http://localhost:8080`, I took the following steps:

-1. I created the folder `seeds` within the `src` folder and placed the exported webgmex file in that folder with the name `PetriNetProjectSeed.webgmex`
+1. I created the folder `seeds` within the `src` folder and placed the exported webgmex file in that folder with the name `PetriNetSeed.webgmex`
 2. In order to include that new folder in the "seed search", if you will, I added

 ```